brenna-c-kelly/brenna-c-kelly.github.io/CUSTOMIZE.md

 ## Configuration

 The configuration file [\_config.yml](_config.yml) contains the main configuration of the website.
 Most of the settings is self-explanatory and we also tried to add as much comments as possible.
-If you have any questions, please check if it was not already answered in the [FAQ](FAQ.md).

 > Note that the `url` and `baseurl` settings are used to generate the links of the website, as explained in the [install instructions](INSTALL.md).